 Along with e-auth and e-KYC, there are multiple other products based off of Aadhaar that are useful for consumers and businesses.
 One of them is e-Sign, a standard that allows any Aadhaar holder to generate a legally valid, verifiable digital signature.
 Another is Digilocker, a system of personal cloud lockers that uses Aadhaar to link, fetch, and store digitally signed copies of important documents like Income Tax cards, driver’s licenses, insurance policies, and educational diplomas.
-More than 4.2 billion documents have been issued on Digilocker, giving Indian consumers a way to drive, enter airports, and open accounts without needing to carry any physical papers or cards.
+More than 4.2 billion documents have been issued on Digilocker, giving Indian citizens a way to drive, enter airports, and open accounts without needing to carry any physical papers or cards.

 In summary, the digital identity solutions introduced by Aadhaar proved to be a turning point in the history of India.
 Unlike social security numbers and other national IDs issued by foreign countries, the Indian government built Aadhaar in a way that it could be easily leveraged and extended by developers.